Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mulgoa-Luddenham-Orchard Hills has 93 active public transport stops.
-These are served by 88 bus routes, offering a total of 1,630 weekly passenger trips.
-Residents' average proximity to the nearest stop is 269 meters.
+Mulgoa-Luddenham-Orchard Hills area has 93 active public transport stops.
+These are served by 88 different bus routes, offering a total of 1,630 weekly passenger trips.
+The region's transport accessibility is rated good, with residents typically living 269 meters from the nearest stop.

-Daily service frequency averages 232 trips across all routes, equating to about 17 weekly trips per individual stop.
+On average, there are 232 daily trips across all routes, which translates to about 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport